Excel VBA Class Module

 We have already defined various features, functions, and methods of all brand mobile phones.
-Now let’s define 3 variables in any name (Preferably in the name of mobile phone brand) and assign it with Mobile.
-Let’s start with iPhone first as shown below.
+Now let’s define 3 variables in any name (Preferably in the name of mobile phone brand) and assign it to Mobile.
+Let’s start with the iPhone first, as shown below.

-By this, we assign the created Class to each dimensional variable of Mobile brand.
-Now for each brand do the same process of assigning the Class.
+By this, we assign the created Class to each dimensional variable of the Mobile brand.
+Now for each brand, do the same process of assigning the Class.

 Now we need to assign all the features of the Mobile phone and its value.
-For this, use Set function and assign it a New Mobile as shown below.
+For this, use the Set function and assign it to a New Mobile, as shown below.

 Now open With-End loop for iPhone.
 This is where we will define each attribute of the mobile.